MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### To inspect .tiff files by using OCR

 The Azure Information Protection scanner and the [Set-AIPFileClassiciation](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command can use optical character recognition (OCR) to inspect TIFF images with a .tiff file name extension when you configure [Windows TIFF IFilter Settings](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-7/dd744701%28v%3dws.10%29) on the computer running the scanner or the PowerShell session.

+For the scanner: After finding sensitive information, if the .tiff file should be classified and protected with a label, add a registry entry for this file name extension to have native protection, as described in [Editing the registry for the scanner](../deploy-aip-scanner.md#editing-the-registry-for-the-scanner) from the scanner deployment instructions.

 ## Next steps
 Now that you've identified the file types supported by the Azure Information Protection client, see the following resources for additional information that you might need to support this client: